cyber-challenge/cyber-challenge.github.io/en/README.md

 Welcome!
 Before we begin, it is advisable to go through these points of attention.

-** These challenges and files may not be copied, reproduced, or used (for commercial purposes) without written permission. **

 ## Points of Attention
 • The challenge is created and tested for a Windows device with a Chrome browser.
 The challenge is likely to work on other operating systems as well, but the steps in the hints may vary slightly.